BCKSELFDRIVEWORLD/ROS2_Specific_Degree_Turn_Control/README.md

 # rotate
-rotate first 30 degree left than other side
+turn first 30 degree left than turn other side